Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 \section{Unveiling}

 In this section, we focus on the first aspect of our survey on replication in visual diffusion models, which is \textit{unveiling}.
 Unveiling \cite{amer2023ai,RePEc,m2024challenges,rando2022red} refers to the process of uncovering the phenomenon of replication, either manually or through the use of specially-designed machine learning models.
 As shown in Fig. \ref{Fig: overview}, we organize the unveiling of replication into 6 categories, \textit{i.e.}, prompting, membership inference, similarity retrieval, proactive replication, watermarking, and novel perspectives.
-The illustration of these categories is provided in Fig. \ref{Fig: unveil}.
+Fig. \ref{Fig: unveil} illustrates these categories.